 Some tips and inspiration you might find useful include:

 Guests of small hotels have different motivations than those who would rather go with large hotels.
 In essence, you’re marketing to a different audience.

-You should think about what it is that motivates travellers to book with your B&B. Then, create a campaign for each of your property’s strengths.
+You should think about what it is that motivates travelers to book with your hotel.
+Then, create a campaign for each of your property’s strengths.